On the road in the Netherlands22. October 2021

 Made possible by the Vector Foundation

-The Vector Foundation was established in 2011 as a company-affiliated foundation.
+was established in 2011 as a company-affiliated foundation.
 The foundation owns 60% of the shares in Vector Informatik GmbH and finances its activities from the dividends it receives from this shareholding.
 The Vector Foundation supports 150 projects with an average of around 8 million euros annually.
 Since 2011, it has used more than 55 million euros for its charitable work.
 The Vector Foundation is active in the fields of research, education and social commitment in Baden-Württemberg.
 Its funding focus is on engineering research projects, STEM education, and combating housing and youth unemployment.